 Using your hands, carefully roll up each piece of beef to encase the filling ingredients.

-Dredge each roll in flour.
+Dredge each roll in flour to coat completely.

 Make sure to completely coat each roll and shake off any excess flour.